Vulimwa/Air-Quality_Analysis_DELHI-INDIA/README.md

 - The notebook includes initial observations such as which pollutant appears highest on average and a note that pollution tends to increase in summer months (based on grouping by month/season).
 - The analysis is exploratory and intended for learning; model performance depends on the quality, quantity, and preprocessing of data.

-Do not treat the model in the notebook as production-ready—it's a demonstration of linear regression on this dataset.
+Do not treat the model in the notebook as production-ready-it's a demonstration of linear regression on this dataset.

 ## Visualizations: See the Data in Action